kannans89/graphql-learning/4.Architecture/Architecture.md

  GraphQL itself is a specification .
 It is just a document which sepdicifes how a grpahql server has to behave .
 What kind of request it should accept what response the response format should like .[graphqlspecfication is here](https://facebook.github.io/graphql) .
-  Suppose yo want to use GrahQL in your project ,you can read the speccification and build it by yourself , in any programming language of your choice .
+  Suppose yo want to use GrahQL in your project ,you can read the specification and build it by yourself , in any programming language of your choice .
 There are reference implementation in nodejs platform.

 ## Architectural UseCases